 Is time travel possible?
 Short answer: Not yet— at least, not in the sense you’re thinking.
-But Roger Martínez-Dávila, Associate Professor of History, may have landed on the next best thing: using immersive virtual reality tools to recreate worlds that no longer exist.
+But Roger Martínez-Dávila, Associate Professor of History at UCCS, may have landed on the next best thing: using immersive virtual reality tools to recreate worlds that no longer exist.

 The project, called Immersive Global Middle Ages, aims to create new ways of experiencing medieval history on a global scale, even though these societies have faded from existence.
 Supported by a $250,000 award from the National Endowment for the Humanities’ Institute for Advanced Topics in the Digital Humanities, the project will teach participants to use advanced computer modeling and virtual reality tools to reconstruct global societies from 500-1500 C.E.